-Responsibilities of Pikes Peak Library District Board of Trustees members, as defined by both law and practice, include setting Library policies, setting the Library’s budget, and hiring an Executive Director to oversee the operation of the Library district.
+Responsibilities of Pikes Peak Library District Board of Trustees members, as defined by both law and practice, include setting Library policies, setting the Library’s budget, and hiring a Chief Librarian & CEO to oversee the operation of the Library District.

 Pikes Peak Library District Board of Trustees members are appointed by a joint committee of the Colorado Springs City Council and the El Paso County Board of Commissioners.
 Applications for Board of Trustees membership are accepted when a vacancy is upcoming (term will expire), or when a vacancy exists for any other reason.
-Applications are collected by the Executive Director of the Pikes Peak Library District who forwards them to representatives of both appointing entities.
+Applications are collected by the Office of the Chief Librarian of Pikes Peak Library District who forwards them to representatives of both appointing entities.